kistanovdev/kistanovdev.github.io/_posts/23-08-17-django-migration-check.md

 Recently I learned a quick way to check if you migrations are up to date.

-At work, I used wrote something like this:
+At work, I wrote something like this:

 ```
 #!/bin/bash